spra85/jasmine-ember-testing/README.md

-Jasmine - Test.Adapter for Ember.js test harness
+jasmine-ember-testing
 =====================

-Implements ember integration test helpers for the Jasmine test suite.
+Enables use of ember integration test helpers for the Jasmine test suite by adding new Ember.js Test.Adapter for the Jasmine testing framework

 ### Nuances: